iNoor72/GoF-Swift-Design-Patterns/README.md

 # GoF-Swift-Design-Patterns

-This repo is intended to implement the known Software Design Patterns from the Gang of Four book using Swift Programming Languages.
+I created this repo to implement the known Software Design Patterns from the Gang of Four book using Swift Programming Languages.
 We have 3 types of Design Patterns:

 # 1. Creational Design Patterns